 The FGM-148 Javelin is a state-of-art anti-tank weapon.
 It was introduced in service portable anti-tank missile system in 1996, and since then, it has been continuously upgraded.
 It became a significant game changer in infantry anti-tank weapons because of its unique capability at the time; it could defeat modern tanks by hitting them from above.

-The FGM-148 Javelin is an infantry anti-tank weapon with the primary purpose to give infantry something with which they can resist tank attacks & not have an urge to run.
+The FGM-148 Javelin is an infantry anti-tank weapon with the primary purpose of giving infantry something with which they can resist tank attacks & not have the urge to run.
 Its fire-and-forget design uses automatic infrared guidance that allows the user to seek cover immediately after launch.
 Its predecessors mainly used wire-guided systems, like the system used by the Dragon, which requires the user to guide the weapon throughout the engagement.

 It is shoulder-fired but can also be deployed from multiple platforms installed on tracked, wheeled, or amphibious vehicles.
 Javelin is a highly capable weapon with an advanced fire control system that enables them to be used day or night effectively.

 The FGM-148 Javelin is a versatile one-man-portable anti-tank weapon manufactured by the Raytheon/ Lockheed Martin Javelin joint venture.
 Raytheon is responsible for the Javelin command launch unit (CLU), missile guidance electronic unit, system software, and engineering management.
 At the same time, Lockheed Martin is responsible for the missile seeker, engineering, and assembly.